JNYENKL/D0018E/README.md

 - [pymysql](https://pypi.org/project/PyMySQL/)

 ### How to run
-In order to run a single test, open a terminal of your choice.
-Navigate to the folder that has the test.
-Type `python -m robot filename.robot`
+In order to run a single test, double click the bat file related to it.